velten-group/velten-group.github.io/index.md

 {% capture text %}

-Our projects are focussed on integrative data analysis of omics data, modelling of spatio-temporal data and using causal inference to dissect gene regulation.
-We aim to translate and advance ideas from machine learning and statistics for these questions and make them available to the research community.
+Research topics include the integrative data analysis of omics data, modelling of spatio-temporal data and using causal inference to dissect gene regulation.

 {%
   include button.html